shackerd/freebox-exporter-rs/README.md

 lan = true
 # Exposes lan browser, this option does not work in bridge_mode
 lan_browser = true
+# Exposes switch, this option may not work properly in bridge_mode
+switch = true
 # Exposes settings
 settings = true
 # Exposes contacts